The 2026 CISO Mandate: Proactive, Passwordless, and Context-Aware Identity Assurance

 For over a decade, HYPR has built around this principle: eliminate passwords at the OS, application, and recovery layers to remove entire categories of attack.

-We believe Gartner’s note validates this architectural shift many CISOs are now making: removing shared secrets entirely.
+I see Gartner’s note as a validation of this architectural shift many CISOs are now making: removing shared secrets entirely.
 Passwordless, FIDO-based authentication eliminates credential replay, phishing, and man-in-the-middle attacks by design, not by detection.

 Context-Based Attestation Becomes CISO Imperative